vascoferreira2001/cybercore/docs/DASHBOARD_DESIGN.md

 - Display name chooses company when available, else first+last name.

 ## Usage
+- Single dashboard entry: `/dashboard.php` for all roles.
+Admin route `/admin/dashboard.php` redirects to the main dashboard.
-- Enable dashboard layout on a page by defining `DASHBOARD_LAYOUT` before including `inc/header.php`.
+- Enable dashboard layout on pages that should use the shell by defining `DASHBOARD_LAYOUT` before including `inc/header.php`.

 ```php
 <?php define('DASHBOARD_LAYOUT', true); ?>